oconnor663/async_demo/readme.md

   - use a thread local and a BTreeMap of wakers
     - If the main loop is already awake, why do we need to call wake()?
 Because futures::future::JoinAll substitutes its own context.
-- write our own work future
+- write our own job future
 - write our own join_all
 - follow-up topics
   - timeout, cancellation